 The Company held investments classified as Level 3 investments under accounting principles generally accepted in the United States of America.
 These investments included debt and equity securities with unique contract terms and conditions and/or complexity that considers a combination of multiple levels of market and asset specific inputs.
 The valuation techniques used in estimating the fair value of these investments vary and certain significant inputs used were unobservable.
-The fair value of the Company's Level 3 investments was \$203.2 million as of December 31, 2022.

 We identified the valuation of Level 3 investments as a critical audit matter because of the judgments necessary for management to select valuation techniques and to use significant unobservable inputs to estimate the fair value, including discount rates utilized.
-This required a high degree of auditor judgement and extensive audit effort, including in many instances, the need to involve fair value specialists who possess significant valuation experience, to evaluate the appropriateness of the valuation techniques and the significant unobservable inputs, when performing procedures to audit the management's estimate of fair value of Level 3 investments.
+This required a high degree of auditor judgement and extensive audit effort to audit management's estimate of fair value of Level 3 investments, including the need to involve fair value specialists possessing relevant valuation experience to evaluate the appropriateness of the valuation techniques and the significant unobservable inputs used in the valuation of certain investments.